syntruth/tsuri/README.md

 in the tree are towards the end of the array.

 **toJSON**(childrenAttr, dataHandler) => Object
-This will return an JSON object representation of the tree; it is sort of the opposite of Tsuri.parse().
+This will return a JSON object representation of the tree; it is sort of the opposite of Tsuri.parse().
 The `childrenAttr` tells the method what attribute to use for the children array, and defaults to 'children'.
 The dataHandler is an optional function so you can massage how the data is returned.
 This function